luizhenriquesantana/single-report/README.md

     logging.config=file:./config/logback.xml

 2- If you have maven installed, please run:

     2.1- "mvn clean package"
     2.2- "java -jar target\single-report-1.0.jar"
     2.3- Open the destination directory and check the file content.
+    2.4.
+In case of any issues, please open the log file configured in the logback.xml file to start the troubleshooting.
+         I've decided to use a logback rolling configuration and have a correlationID to keep track of the requests going on.

+3- Thanks